MBoretto/Docks/na62-farm/README.md

 ###Dns troubleshooting
 If you are behind a dns server Docker will probably fail the the step above.
 Follow this recipe to configure your dns.
-Set properly the dns if any as described below:

 Identify your DNS using the following commad:

 	nmcli -t -f IP4.DNS device show <your device name>